mastercomfig/mastercomfig/docs/tf2/cvarlist_win.md

 sv_lowedict_action                       : 0        :                  : 0 - no action, 1 - warn to log file, 2 - attempt to restart the game, if applicable, 3 - restart the map, 4 - go to the next map in the map cycle, 5 - spew all edicts.
 sv_lowedict_threshold                    : 8        :                  : When only this many edicts are free, take the action specified by sv_lowedict_action.
 sv_massreport                            : 0        : , "sv"           :
 sv_master_share_game_socket              : 1        :                  : Use the game's socket to communicate to the master server.
-If this is 0, then it will create a socket on -steamport + 1 to communicate to the master server on. sv_max_connects_sec                      : 2        :                  : Maximum connections per second to respond to from a single IP address. sv_max_connects_sec_global               : 0        :                  : Maximum connections per second to respond to from anywhere. sv_max_connects_window                   : 4        :                  : Window over which to average connections per second averages.
+This is recommended.If this is 0, then it will create a socket on -steamport to handle server browser traffic sv_max_connects_sec                      : 2        :                  : Maximum connections per second to respond to from a single IP address. sv_max_connects_sec_global               : 0        :                  : Maximum connections per second to respond to from anywhere. sv_max_connects_window                   : 4        :                  : Window over which to average connections per second averages.